 Some breeders have started calling their dogs “White shepherds” or “White Swiss shepherds” and have also requested to consider their dogs a separate breed.

-It’s important to recognize that white German shepherds are not albinos and therefore do not lack the white pigment.
+It’s important to recognize that white German shepherds are not albinos and therefore do not lack pigment.
 According to the White German Shepherd Dog Club of America, White German Shepherd Dogs have brown eyes and have black pigment on their noses, around the mouth, on paw pads and around their eye rims.

 The white coat color is due to a masking gene which masks the real coat color and pattern.
 A white German Shepherd can therefore be of any coat color and pattern found in the breed.